csirianni/dotfiles/README.md

 # Dotfiles

-This directory contains my dotfiles for macOS.
+These are my dotfiles (for zsh, neovim, etc.)!

 ## Requirements